 A reality for all teachers

-The educational future that Mr Findlay inhabits is set to become a reality for all teachers in the next few years – the ECF was announced by the government today.
+The educational future that Mr Findlay inhabits is set to become a reality in September 2021.

-It was a summer’s day in 2017 when – along with a large group of other teachers, academics, senior leaders and teacher educators – we (the two teachers writing this piece) first met with Department for Education officials.
+And it began on a summer’s day in 2017, when – along with a large group of other teachers, academics, senior leaders and teacher educators – we (the two teachers writing this piece) first met with Department for Education officials.
 The task of this group was to begin planning for “strengthening qualified teacher status and ongoing career development”.
-The promise was that this change was to be teacher led and our experience is that it has been.
+The promise was that this change was to be teacher-led, and our experience is that it has been.
 Our group of teachers – from across the phases and different types of school and, importantly, from across the ideological spectrum – have argued this out and delivered the end result.

 The objective at the first meeting was both ambitious and deceptively simple: to improve the professional entitlement of teachers, providing them with the firmest foundations possible as they begin their careers, giving them the best chance to deliver excellent educational opportunities for their pupils.
 That objective remains the same today, and it is one that we are optimistic that the profession is ready to claim.

 In a nutshell, under the ECF plans, the NQT period will be increased to two years and a new, detailed accompanying framework for that two-year induction has been published that complements the Teachers’ Standards.
 All new teachers will work through this framework together with their mentors.
 They will then be assessed at the end of the two-year period against the Teachers’ Standards, as currently happens at the end of the one-year NQT induction.